You know you are going to need to learn it sooner rather than later.

 Say your boss has tasked you with deleting certain file extensions within a directory.
 He or she tells you there is about 1,000 plus files, and you need to comb through the directory to ensure the files containing these specified extensions are removed.

-You don't have time to complete a one-by-one search for these file or even have time to complete a *.extension search through the directory.
+You don't have time to complete a one-by-one search for these files or even have time to complete a *.extension search through the directory.

 You go back to your workstation and you say "Self, I wonder if PowerShell can help."